Hand & Wrist

 Finding a Hand and Wrist Specialist

 When choosing a hand specialist, look at the doctor’s experience and certifications.
 These demonstrate the doctor has the necessary training and skills to provide specialized hand and wrist care.
-Both Dr. Manon-Matos and Dr. Watkins are board-certified surgeons who are also fellowship-trained in hand surgery specifically.
-This means they have specialty training to treat complex hand and wrist ailments, including:
+Dr. Manon-Matos is a board-certified surgeon who is also fellowship-trained in hand surgery specifically.
+This means he has specialty training to treat complex hand and wrist ailments, including:

 - Tendon or muscle problems causing painful contractions or swelling like tendinitis, De Quervain’s tenosynovitis, Volkmann’s ischemic contracture, or compartment syndrome

 - Joint conditions like rheumatoid arthritis or degenerative joint disease